Quantum Mixing and Benjamini-Schramm Convergence of Hyperbolic Surfaces: Introduction

-As in Shnirelman’s theorem, the averages of the expectation values converge to the uniform average.
-We refer to such results, in which the structure grows while energy remains bounded, as large-scale results, in contrast to the original results in which the energy frows.
+We refer to such results in which the structure grows while the energy remains bounded as large-scale results, in contrast to the original results in which the energy grows.
 We refer to the latter results as large-energy results.
-The large-scale quantum ergodicity of graphs and related theorems is an active field with a vigorous interplay with the continuous settings.
-For more realted results in the discrete graph setting, see \cite{DP12, BL13, EKYY13, TVW13, AL15, Gei15, BLL16, Ana17, AS17, BHKY17, BKY17, AS19, BS19, BHY19, McK22, MS23}.
-An especially impressive result establsihed in \cite{BHKY17, BHY19, BKY17} shows a large-scale analogue of the quantum unique ergodicity conjecture of Rudnick and Sarnak \cite{RS94} for random regular graphs; the randomization effectively suppresses pathological cases helping to establish stronger results compared to the deterministic setting.
+The study of the large-scale quantum ergodicity of graphs and related problems is an active field with a vigorous interplay with the continuous setting.
+For more related results in the discrete graph setting, see \cite{DP12, BL13, EKYY13, TVW13, AL15, Gei15, BLL16, Ana17, AS17, BHKY17, BKY17, AS19, BS19, BHY19, McK22, MS23}.
+An impressive result established in \cite{BHKY17, BKY17, BHY19} shows an average-free large-scale analogue of the large-scale quantum ergodicity theorem of Anantharaman and Le Masson \cite{AL15} for random regular graphs.
+This resembles the quantum unique ergodicity conjecture of Rudnick and Sarnak \cite{RS94} in the random setting.
+However, the observable in \cite{BHKY17, BKY17, BHY19} must be chosen independently of the graph.
+Nevertheless, the randomization effectively suppresses pathological cases, helping to establish stronger results when compared to the deterministic setting.

-Since the large-scale graph quantum ergodicity theorem is not a true analogue of Shnirelman’s theorem, it is natural to seek a corresponding surface result highlighting the distinctions from the original large-energy setting.
-Such an analogue for hyperbolic surfaces was established by Le Masson and Sahlsten~\cite{LS17} (see Subsection~\ref{Ssec: Main theorems} for details).
-Their result resembles closely that of Anantharaman and Le Masson, with minor modifications reflecting the transition from discrete graphs to continuous surfaces.
+Since the large-scale quantum ergodicity theorem for graphs by Anantharaman and Le Masson \cite{AL15} differs from the large-energy quantum ergodicity theorem of Shnirelman \cite{Shn74}, Colin de Verdi\`{e}re \cite{CdV85}, and Zelditch \cite{Zel87}, it is natural to seek a corresponding surface result for the large-scale graph theorem that would highlight distinctions when compared to the original large-energy quantum ergodicity theorem.
+Such an analogue for hyperbolic surfaces was established by Le Masson and Sahlsten \cite{LS17} (see Subsection \ref{Ssec: Main theorems} for more details).
+Their result closely resembles that of Anantharaman and Le Masson in that they prove a similar analogue of Property \emph{(I)} of the original quantum ergodicity theorem; minor differences reflect the transition from discrete graphs to continuous surfaces.

-Despite the distinct nature of the two limits, there exists a heuristic correspondence between the large-energy and large-scale settings.
-In the large-energy regime, as the energy grows, the eigenfunctions exhibit shorter wavelengths, resolving increasingly fine structures.
-In the large-scale regime, as the structure grows, finer details become accessible within a fixed energy window.
-Hence, these two asymptotic regimes may be regarded as analogous in spirit.